 It helps to have shoes that have some stretch to them too.

 We found all of these features and more with the FootJoy Flex Golf Shoe for Wide Feet.
 With the Laser Sport Fit, this shoe has a full rounded toe character to allow plenty of room for big toes and a wide forefoot.
-The EVA midsole has incredible material retention properties that makes it able to conform and expand to movements of the foot during a golf swing.
+The EVA midsole has incredible material retention properties that make it able to conform and expand to movements of the foot during a performance swing.

 In other words, the shoes are able to stretch for a better fit for your wide feet, while adjusting back to original shape when stress is released.

-What we like most about this shoe is that it not only comes in standard and wide sizes, but also EXTRA WIDE as well!
+What we like most about this shoe is that it not only comes in standard and wide sizes but also EXTRA WIDE as well!
 No Hobbit or Sasquatch left behind!

-The outsole is engineered with Versa-Trax which has different zones of traction meant to mimic your swing and provide the perfect grip at every stage.
-The soft EVA midsole provides the comfort and cushion without compromising on stability.
-Finally the outer Performance Mesh allows for breathability to avoid any embarrassing odors and keep your wide feet dry and fresh.
+The outsole is engineered with Versa-Trax which has different upper zones of traction meant to mimic your swing and provide the perfect grip at every stage.
+The soft EVA midsole provides comfort and cushion without compromising on stability.
+Finally the outer Performance Mesh outsole allows for breathability to avoid any embarrassing odors and keep your wide feet dry and fresh.